haoliangyu/open-data-geography-presentation/README.md

 # Discover the geography of open data at Data.gov

 Presented at NYGeoCon 2015 about the geographic distribution of open data at Data.gov.

-Please the presenation below to download.
+Plase the presenation below to download.

 [![Test](https://raw.githubusercontent.com/haoliangyu/open-data-geography-presentation/master/presentation.png)](https://github.com/haoliangyu/open-data-geography-presentation/raw/master/presentation.pdf)